Olivia-the-G/writeme.md/README.md

         cd writeme.md
         cd Develop

-2. Once in the correct path run the command,
+2. Once in the correct path run the command:

         node index.js

 3. Now you should start receiving the prompts in your terminal for your README content.
-Here is an example of what it will look like in the CL
+Here is an example of what it will look like in the CL:

     ![WriteME md example](https://github.com/Olivia-the-G/writeme.md/assets/130778807/2701f8d3-abe6-4c6f-9000-f870a553afd6)

-## License
+## 🏛️ License

 MIT License - [click here to see details](./LICENSE)

-## Questions
+## Questions❓

-If you would like to inquire about anything in this project **here is my contact information**
+If you would like to inquire about anything in this project **here is my contact information:**

 - GitHub: [Olivia-the-G](https://github.com/Olivia-the-G)
 - Email Address: olivia.a.gowan@gmail.com